josephgrech01/BusBunchingRL/README.md

 The following are the available actions:
 * Hold - The bus remains at the stop for some time after letting people board and alight
 * Skip - The bus skips the upcoming stop
-* Proceed - The bus departs from the stop immediately after letting people board and alight (as it would normally do)
+* Proceed Normally - The bus departs from the stop immediately after letting people board and alight

+## To run

+The user must have the SUMO simulator installed in order to be able to run the simulations using Python.
+A custom Gym environment is found in **env.py** which is then used by the RL algorithms in the files mentioned below.
+When creating the <em>SumoEnv</em> object the user can set the episode length, whether or not to include traffic, and whether or not the buses start bunched or equally spaced.

+### usingPPO.py
+This runs the simulation using the model trained with the PPO algorithm.

+### usingTRPO.py
+This runs the simulation using the model trained with the TRPO algorithm.